wikimedia/operations-software-netbox/docs/configuration/remote-authentication.md

 # Remote Authentication Settings

 The configuration parameters listed here control remote authentication for NetBox.
-Note that `REMOTE_AUTH_ENABLED` must be true in order for these settings to take effect.
+Note that `REMOTE_AUTH_ENABLED` must be `True` in order for these settings to take effect.

 ---